 I live in Woodland Hills (a suburb of Los Angeles), CA. When not dealing with data, I’m upgrading my house, and playing an XBOX with my 2 kids.

-I started my IT career back in 1999 trying to outsmart Excel using Visual Basic for Application (a.k.a.
+I started my IT career back in 1999 while trying to combine 3 Excel file into one using Visual Basic for Application (a.k.a.
 VBA).
-I co-developed my first Windows-based client-server application (using Visual Basic 6.0 and Microsoft Access) to help my employer (a vendor of wireless equipment) to better manage RMA/RTV process for it’s products.
-Few years after that, I co-developed a CRM application using the same familiar to me VB 6.0 and Microsoft Access 2000 tools.
-The year was 2004 and decided to upgrade my skills to VB.NET, C# and SQL Server.
+I co-developed my first Windows-based client-server application using Visual Basic (VB) 6.0 and Microsoft Access to help my employer (a vendor of wireless equipment) to better manage RMA/RTV process for it’s products.
+Few years after that, I co-developed a CRM application using the same tools familiar to me (VB and Access) for an appliance repair shop.
+The year was 2004 and I decided to upgrade my skills to VB.NET, C# and SQL Server.
 Suddenly I found myself getting addicted to SQL Server 2005 and data related tools.
-My lunch menu for 10+ years consisted of SSIS & SSRS with some occasional SSAS for breakfast.
-I’m super excited about the innovation baked into AWS, Microsoft Azure, Power BI, and SQL Server 2017/2019.
+My lunch menu for 12+ years consisted of SSIS & SSRS with some occasional SSAS for breakfast.
+I’m super excited about the innovation baked into AWS, Azure, Power BI, as well as SQL Server 2019.
 I’m a holder of relics such as MCP, MCITP SQL Server 2005 and SQL Server 2008.